anaconda/anaconda-project/docs/source/getting-started.rst

    anaconda-project archive clustering.zip

-and send them that file.
+Send that file to the colleague.

-If your colleague has Anaconda Project too, they can unzip and type ``anaconda-project run`` (for example), and Anaconda Project will download the data, install needed packages, and run the command.
+If your colleague has Anaconda Project too, they can unzip the file and type ``anaconda-project run`` (for example), and Anaconda Project will download the data, install needed packages, and run the command.

 You can also share projects by uploading them to Anaconda Cloud, using the following command::

     anaconda-project upload

-NOTE: You need to have an Anaconda Cloud account to upload projects.
+NOTE: You need an Anaconda Cloud account to upload projects.

 Run your project
 ================